nielskee/draft-articles/tech-hiring-pt1.md

 the time, space and support to learn.

 For many organisations, these approaches represent a significant cultural shift, but it's a good shift.
-If these idea are new to you, think of them as the first step towards the culture of trust, empowerment and autonomy your company needs to thrive in the digital era.
+If these ideas are new to you, think of them as the first step towards the culture of trust, empowerment and autonomy your company needs to thrive in the digital era.